-With great sadness, we announce the passing of Don (Donnie) Garner, Sept 7, in his 87th year.
+With great sadness, we announced the passing of Don (Donnie) Garner, Sept 7, in his 87th year.

 For almost 25 years Donnie was an integral part of our auction family.